fangfufu/httpdirfs/README.md

                             for HTTP range requests

 For mounting a Airsonic / Subsonic server:

-        --sonic-username    The username for your Airsonic / Subsonic server --sonic-password    The username for your Airsonic / Subsonic server --sonic-id3         Enable ID3 mode - this present the server content in Artist/Album/Song layout
+        --sonic-username    The username for your Airsonic / Subsonic server --sonic-password    The password for your Airsonic / Subsonic server --sonic-id3         Enable ID3 mode - this present the server content in Artist/Album/Song layout
+        --sonic-insecure    Authenticate against your Airsonic / Subsonic server using the insecure username / hex encoded password scheme

 FUSE options: